arnab123dotcom/arnab123dotcom/README.md

 - 👋 Hi, I’m @arnab123dotcom
-- 👀 I’m interested in ...Web Developement
+- 👀 I’m interested in ...Machine Learning
-- 🌱 I’m currently learning ...Web Developement
+- 🌱 I’m currently learning ...Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate on ...Youtube
 - 📫 How to reach me ...
 I don't know